top of page

 Final takeaway

-AI is changing staffing, but not in the way most people think.
+AI is changing staffing, but not in the way most people think, highlighting the revolutionary impact of AI on healthcare workforce management beyond just recruiting automation.

 It’s not replacing recruiters.